nearform/angular-patterns-workshop/apps/slides/slides/combining-streams.md

 # Step 9: Combining streams

 <div class="dense">

 - Sometimes we need to combine data from two or more observable streams
- - A good example of this is when a page or feature relies on a combination of data from multiple different endpoints
+- A good example of this is when a page or feature relies on a combination of data from multiple endpoints:

 ```mermaid
 flowchart LR